 Note: The buttons on the screen always have the same functionality.
-The ←Back button will display the previous screen, if any.
+The Careen button will display the previous screen, if any.
 The Skip button will skip the current screen and display the next screen, if any.
-The

-Edit Current CJ value: 92.7°F
+The bar and bottom row of buttons as "Current CJ value: XX.X ° F".
+Press the Calibrate button to set the cold junction offset.
+The progress bar at the bottom of the screen will display the calibration progress.
+NOTE: This function should be performed AFTER the inputs have been calibrated.